naninovel/docs/docs/guide/configuration.md

 Custom Event System | Null | A prefab with an `EventSystem` component to spawn for input processing.
 Will spawn a default one when not specified.
 Spawn Input Module | True | Whether to spawn an input module when initializing.
 Custom Input Module | Null | A prefab with an `InputModule` component to spawn for input processing.
 Will spawn a default one when not specified.
+Input Actions | Null | When Unity's new input system is installed, assign input actions asset here.<br><br>To map input actions to Naninovel's input bindings, create `Naninovel` action map and add actions with names equal to the binding names (found below under `Control Scheme` -> Bindings list).<br><br>Be aware, that 2-dimensional (Vector2) axes are not supported.
+Process Legacy Bindings | True | Whether to process legacy input bindings.
+Disable in case you're using Unity's new input system and don't want the legacy bindings to work in addition to input actions.
 Touch Frequency Limit | 0.1 | Limits frequency of the registered touch inputs, in seconds.
+For legacy input only.
 Touch Distance Limit | 25 | Limits distance of the registered touch inputs, in pixels.
-Process Legacy Bindings | True | Whether to process legacy input bindings.
-Disable in case you're using Unity's new input system and don't want the legacy bindings to work in addition to input actions.
+For legacy input only.
+Detect Input Mode | True | Whether to change input mode when associated device is activated.
+Eg, switch to gamepad when any gamepad button is pressed and switch back to mouse when mouse button clicked.
+Requires new input system.
-Bindings | Object Ref | Bindings to process input for.
+Bindings | Object Ref | Bindings to process input for; find descriptions for each default input in the 'Input Processing' guide.

 </div>